maximelafarie/ngx-tabset/README.md

 > `parameter/option name` (type) | default value | required? ― _description_

 - `disableStyle` (boolean) | `false` ― _Enable / disable default tabset style.
 E.g.: it's useful if you want to keep the provided style on some tabs and disable it on others_

+- `bypassDOM` (boolean) | `false` ― _Option to allow the tab to trigger lifecycle events to the wrapped content, e.g. for wrapped components.
+You need to surround tab content with `<ng-template>...</ng-template>` in order to make it work.
+Please check the [above example](https://github.com/biig-io/ngx-tabset#more-complete-example) for full implementation_

 - `customNavClass` (string) | `''` ― _All the additionnal classes you want to add to the tabset **header / nav**.
 You can add several classes by giving a string with space-separated classnames_